Frequently Asked Questions

 How can I get my recyclables picked up?

-Standard recycle bins for paper and containers (a.k.a. bottles and cans) are serviced once per week or once every-other-week, depending on the building schedule.
+Standard recycle bins for paper and containers (a.k.a. bottles and cans) are usually serviced once per week, depending on the building schedule.
 Find out when we'll be in your building here.
 If you have special materials or need additional bins, please use our online service request form to request pick-up.
 We will fulfill your request the next time we visit your building, or sooner if you indicate on the form that your request is urgent.

 My recycle bin is overflowing.
 What should I do?